AnotherPurpleGuy/Advent-Of-Code/Day 3/README.md

 ## Comments

-For this problem I have chosen to show how simple functions can be collected and shared between different code bases.
+Due to a lack of time I have not been able to spend as long on this excercise a the others so I had to limit my scope to using a different data structure than just arrays and also showing how commonly used functions benifit from being moved to there own file and then being referenced from our solution files.